provenance-io/walletconnect-js/README.md

   - Optional `service` lets dApps manually pass in their own instance of `walletConnectService`
 - WINDOW_MESSAGES
   - Renamed `SIGN_MESSAGE` events to `SIGN_HEX_MESSAGE`
+- Variable names
+  - Removed all Provenance wallet support
+  - Changed `figure_web` to be `figure_hosted`

 ## Table of Contents